 Please review the terms and conditions of the services for which you are registered.

 General Information: State law requires that students be 15 years old by the first classroom session of the course, that students not miss more than 3 classes, and that students not enroll after the third class.
 Teen driving courses must not be less than 5 weeks in length and all course requirements must be completed within 3 months.
+If a student misses a 4th classroom session or is not complete with all the course requirements in 3 months, the student will be dropped from the program and will need to reinstate into a future class should they wish to complete the course.
+The reinstatement fee is $175.
 Behind-the-wheel driving lessons are scheduled separately from the classroom sessions and typically extend beyond the last classroom session.
 No food, drink or gum is allowed in instruction cars or in the classroom.
 The participant and/or the parent or guardian of a minor participant, grants permission for the participant to have photos and/or videos taken of him/her, without recompense, to be used for publicity purpose.

 Classroom Sessions: Students are accountable for their classroom conduct and attendance.
 Students will be dismissed from the course without a refund for misbehavior, excessive tardiness, more than 3 absences, or multiple failed tests (score of 80% or below).
 All absences must be made-up and all failed tests must be retaken.
 Students will receive a course workbook at the start of the course.
 Replacement workbooks may be purchased for $10.
 Parents are expected to attend a parent informational session, during which intermediate licensing and organ donation will be discussed.
 Parental involvement is required if a student fails a test.
 Defensive Driving School reserves the right to cancel any class due to low enrollment.

-Behind-the-Wheel Lessons: Students will receive a schedule of all behind-the-wheel lessons during the first week of the classroom sessions.
+Behind-the-Wheel Lessons: Students will receive instructions during the first week of class how to schedule their drives online using Schedule Agent.
 Students are required to complete 6 behind-the-wheel driving lessons.
-To reschedule or cancel behind-the-wheel lessons, students must contact the main office by phone (425-643-0116) or by email (firstname.lastname@example.org) at least 2 business days (48 hours) before the scheduled lesson.
+To reschedule or cancel behind-the-wheel lessons, students must contact the main office by phone (425-643-0116) or by email (email@example.com) at least 2 business days (48 hours) before the scheduled lesson.
 Weekends and holidays are not considered business days.
 If a student cancels a lesson less than 2 business days in advance, does not bring a valid learner's permit to a lesson, or fails to show up for a lesson, he/she will be charged as if he were present at the lesson.
 He/she will be required to purchase an additional lesson to make-up for the missed lesson.
 Additional lessons are $60 per one hour lesson.
-Students are required to observe at least one other student’s lesson.
+Students are required to observe at least one other student's lesson.

 Refunds: All refunds are subject to a processing fee of $35 if requested 7 days before the first day of class.
 If you need to transfer classes, you must request it at least seven days before the first day of class.
 50% of tuition will be refunded if cancellation occurs within 7 days of the first day of class, but before the 2nd class session.
 There are no refunds after the 2nd class.